MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## User session example of *join*

-This section doesn't use the `StormEvents` table.
+Note: This section does not use the `StormEvents` table.

-Assume you have data that includes events which mark the start and end of each user session with a unique ID.

-How would you find out how long each user session lasts?
+Assume you have data that includes events which mark the start and end of each user session with a unique ID, and you want to find out how each user session lasts.

 You can use `extend` to provide an alias for the two timestamps, and then compute the session duration: